-Hi everyone this is my first blog post for 2020, I know I have been just a little distracted during December and I did not get a blog post done, so it has been sometime since I have put a post up for you all.
+Hi everyone this is my first blog post for 2020, I know I have been just a little distracted during December and I did not get a blog post done, so it has been some time since I have put a post up for you all.

 Why am I passionate about helping others to live healthy active lives and be the best they can be?

-The problem is that when we humans experience truama and it is not resolved, our body enters the state of fight and flight this can keep us in this state over a long period of time, and often we tend to experience other trauma that compounds the situation.
-The problem is that our adrenal glands continually produce cortisone as they are designed to do, However they are not designed to do this all the time as we are only designed for short bursts to get away from danger.
+The problem is that when we humans experience trauma and it is not resolved, our body enters the state of fight and flight this can keep us in this state over a long period of time, and often we tend to experience other trauma that compounds the situation.
+The problem is that our adrenal glands continually produce cortisone as they are designed to do, however, they are not designed to do this all the time as we are only designed for short bursts to get away from danger.
 When the adrenal glands continue to produce cortisone for extended periods of time we then begin to have other health problems associated.

 My naturopath taught me about nutrition and why it was so important, she taught me about foods and inflammation, she taught me about how my body used food, she taught me about hydration.
 I followed her instructions.
 I lost weight without much effort, my energy increased and my pain went away I was amazed, I even joined the gym.
-It was because of this and realising as a nurse I did not understand the real causes of illness or disease.
-I was becoming just like my clients experiencing chronic disease that did not respond to modern treatments.
-I wanted to know more so I enrolled in a naturopathy course and went back to study, as I had recognised that preventative health and understanding the real drivers of health is so much more important, if I am to help people make lasting change in their lives.
+It was because of this and realizing as a nurse I did not understand the real causes of illness or disease.
+I was becoming just like my clients experiencing a chronic disease that did not respond to modern treatments.
+I wanted to know more so I enrolled in a naturopathy course and went back to study, as I had recognized that preventative health and understanding the real drivers of health is so much more important if I am to help people make lasting change in their lives.

-Remeber health is a journey and it is your journey!
+Remember health is a journey and it is your journey!

-Below is a very recent photo of me, I am very proud of as this is the first time I have been able to see that I am beautiful! (this blog will be continued with the benefits I have experienced in managing my health naturally in the next post)
+Below is a very recent photo of me, I am very proud of it as this is the first time I have been able to see that I am beautiful! (this blog will be continued with the benefits I have experienced in managing my health naturally in the next post)